MedSpa Market Pro logoGet Free Audit

 • Showcase combination results: Feature patient stories that show the full journey: initial weight, semaglutide program progress, and body contouring refinement.
 The complete narrative is more compelling than isolated before/after shots.

-Primary KPI: Track cross-sell conversion rate from weight loss patients to body contouring, average additional revenue per cross-sold patient, and overall patient lifetime value.
+Retention metric: Track cross-sell conversion rate from weight loss patients to body contouring, average additional revenue per cross-sold patient, and overall patient lifetime value.

 If you offer skin-tightening or contouring, see our guide on Morpheus8 Marketing Strategies MedSpas Are Using.

-Pro Tip: The average semaglutide patient who cross-sells to one body contouring treatment adds $1,500 to $4,000 in additional revenue.
+Retention note: The average semaglutide patient who cross-sells to one body contouring treatment adds $1,500 to $4,000 in additional revenue.
 For a 50-patient weight loss program, even a 20% cross-sell rate generates $15,000 to $40,000 in incremental revenue per year, with zero acquisition cost because these patients are already yours.

 11. Partner with MMP for Done-for-You Semaglutide Marketing